United Express Flight 6291: Investigation

 The National Transportation Safety Board (NTSB) investigated the crash and released a report on October 6, 1994 that faulted the crew and Atlantic Coast Airlines.
 The pilots attempted a poorly planned and unstable approach, during which they failed to maintain both airspeed and altitude, then improperly responded to a stall warning.
 Compounding this was that both pilots lacked experience with electronic flight instrument systems.
 The airline failed to provide adequate stabilized approach criteria, suitable training simulators and crew resource-management training.
 The report also cited that Atlantic Coast should not have paired an inexperienced first officer with a captain who had a history of failed check rides.

 The report recommended that the type of seatbelts used in the Jetstream 41 should be removed from aircraft, and that certification of future seatbelt designs include a test matching the conditions that were experienced during the accident.

 In popular culture

-The crash of United Express Flight 6291 was covered in "Slam Dunk", a Season 19 episode of the internationally syndicated Canadian TV documentary series Mayday.
+The crash of United Express Flight 6291 was covered in "Slam Dunk", a Season 19 episode of the internationally syndicated Canadian TV documentary series Mayday(known as “Air Crash Investigation).